ReSpeak/tsclientlib/README.md

 For benchmarks, a TeamSpeak server has to run at localhost.
 Run
 ```
 cd tsproto
-cargo bench --bench <name>
+cargo bench -- <name>
 ```
 where `<name>` is `connect` or `message`.

 On a i7-5280K with 6 cores/12 threads @3.6 GHz, which uses more or less only one thread because we only test a single connection, we get:

-- 170 ms for creating one connection, which means 5.9 connections per second.
+- 153 ms for creating one connection, which means 6.5 connections per second.
 This comes down to solving the RSA puzzle at the beginning of a connection, not much else plays a role.
 Be sure to run the benchmark with `--features rug` to get an efficient big integer implementation, otherwise it will fall back to a slower implementation.
-- 135 µs for sending a message, which means 7400 messages per second.
+- 189 µs for sending a message, which means 5300 messages per second.

 ## Miscellaneous
 This project is not an official TeamSpeak project.
 We started to write an own